 It’s also recommended for those looking to use iCloud Drive as their primary cloud storage service.

-The 1TB storage option should only really be used by pro-level Apple users – but you probably didn’t need us to tell you that, right?
-The 1TB option is ideal for those that have a collection of iOS devices and Macs, and switches between them regularly.
+The 2TB storage option should only really be used by pro-level Apple users and those that share an account between multiple users (such as families, with a plethora of devices to keep backed up) – but you probably didn’t need us to tell you that, right?
+The 2TB option is ideal for those that have a collection of iOS devices and Macs, and switches between them regularly.
 It’ll provide more than enough space for iOS backups, an iCloud Photo Library spanning thousands of photos and videos, documents and other app data.

-If you want the freedom to use iCloud as you desire without any worry about space, and if money is no option, 1TB is ideal.
+If you want the freedom to use iCloud as you desire without any worry about space, and if money is no option, 2TB is ideal.

-So, you’ve finally decided to make the plunge and upgrade from the free tier of iCloud storage, have you?
-Or have you bought the 2TB tier and realised it’s more than you need?
-Don’t worry, as it’s extremely to up- or downgrade the size of your iCloud storage via your iOS device.
+If you have decided to make the plunge and upgrade from the free tier of iCloud storage, of if you've bought the 2TB tier and realised it’s more than you need, it's easy to change your tier - read our tutorial here: How to upgrade or downgrade your iCloud storage